mallocator/Elasticsearch-Exporter/README.md

     // If memory is an issue pass these parameters and the process will try to run garbage collection node --nouse-idle-notification --expose-gc exporter.js ...

+    // Or make use of the script in the tools folder: tools/ex.sh ...

 # Requirements